cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/automated-installer/system-requirements.md

 ### Port Configuration

+*   Each node is network accessible from the bootstrap node.
+*   Each node has SSH enabled and ports open from the bootstrap node.
 *   Each node has IP-to-IP connectivity from itself to all nodes in the DCOS cluster.
 *   Each node has Network Time Protocol (NTP) for clock synchronization enabled.
 *   Each node has ICMP enabled.